LeandroTheDev/LeandroTheDev/README.md

 I'm looking for developer jobs.

-The games in general was an inspiration to start programming, i used to took some source codes and modified by myself before i really started in programation, now I'm focusing on studying the front end flutter, always keeping in mind the organization of the code.
+The games in general was an inspiration to start programming, i used to took some source codes and modified by myself before i really started in programation, now I'm focusing on studying the front end flutter/react, always keeping in mind the organization of the code.

 I am a person who tries to make the code as readable as possible, always leaving comments in the code sections.